gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

   fields = ['name', 'breed', 'description', 'age']
 ```

-That's all of the code we need to write to display a template (where we will have the form) and create a Cat when form when it is submitted!
+That's all of the code we need to write to display a template (where we will have the form) and create a Cat when form is submitted (the request is a `POST` instead of a `GET`).

 It won't always be quite this easy as we'll see in the future when we need to add some additional attributes or override methods in the CBV.